 The fact that Gartner is paid by the entities that it rates is brought up by people who know this fact, but Gartner makes every effort to keep this secret.

 To illustrate a conflict that Gartner has, we will take the case of SAM software.

 SAM is a software category that serves to reduce the license fees paid to other software vendors.

 - SAM determines actual software usage and allows the customer to reduce the amount that it is over licensed, that it pays for licenses that it is not using.

-- SAM software overall can be used on a continual basis to plan license use and to put the customer in a better position versus software vendors in term optimizing its usage.
+- SAM software overall can be used continually to plan license use and to put the customer in a better position versus software vendors in terms of optimizing its usage.